 ALLVAR Alloys enable the passive athermalization of optics.
 These offer a high magnitude Negative Thermal Expansion (NTE) in the axial direction, and a positive expansion in the radial direction.
 This NTE can compensate for the natural changes in an optic’s focal length as temperature changes.
 This thermal compensation allows reduced length, weight, and complexity of optical assemblies, like the one shown to the left.

 The Athermalization Issue

-A particularly challenging issue arises in infrared optics when large changes in refractive index with temperature (𝑑𝑛/𝑑𝑇) create a negative 𝛿𝑓.
+A particularly challenging issue arises in infrared optics when large changes in refractive index with temperature (𝑑𝑛/𝑑𝑇) create a negative coefficient of thermal defocus, 𝛿𝑓.

 The current solution to the negative 𝛿𝑓 problem is the parallel system displayed to the left.
 The trade off is the increased diameter, length and weight with decreased mechanical stiffness and stability when compared to the simpler series system.

 - Decrease thermal compensator length, diameter, and weight